markwilliams970/rally-submit-defect-php/README.md

 ## Tested On ##

-Requires PHP 5.3+ with JSON and CuRL support installed.
+PHP 5.3+ with JSON and CuRL support installed.